equinix-labs/SecuringBareMetal/Lab11.md

                 -- Mark Twain, "Pudd'nhead Wilson's Calendar"
 ```

+A TCP Dump session was able to view this data as it was transmitted across the network.
+Since we consider fortunes to be private and confidential, this is a serious security issue that needs to be addressed!
 ```
 01:20:20.000084 IP (tos 0x0, ttl 56, id 48043, offset 0, flags [DF], proto TCP (6), length 261)
     fcs00.8181 > 139.178.82.107.53396: Flags [P.], cksum 0xc307 (correct), seq 666152399:666152608, ack 300437032, win 114, options [nop,nop,TS val 152639084 ecr 1775708429], length 209